Monkfish and mango skewers – Cubes of spanking fresh monkfish, skewered with juicy ripe mango, and char-grilled over red-hot coals.

-Unfortunately foil parcels are the only way to cook those flakey types of fish on the bbq.
+Unfortunately, foil parcels are the only way to cook those flakey types of fish on the bbq.
 Fillets of haddock, bass, or cod placed directly over the coals will turn into a flurry of flakes if you fiddle around with them.

 If you’re planning on cooking flakey fish on the barbie then it’s best to leave it whole.
 Whole fresh mackerel and sea bass are my own personal favourites.
-There’s closed wire racks you can buy that enclose the fish and support it as it cooks.
+There are closed wire racks you can buy that enclose the fish and support it as it cooks.
 Making it easy to turn and move the fish around the grill for even cooking.

 The easiest fish for barbecuing are those with a denser flesh like tuna, swordfish, and of course monk.
 They contain more protein and have more connective tissue which means it’s less lightly they’ll fall through the grill and onto the coals.
-You can safely place them directly on the heat or maybe skewer them up like I have here.
+You can safely place them directly on the heat or maybe skewer them up as I have here.
 Some crustaceans like scallops, prawns, and even lobster bbq wonderfully if you can bear the expense.

 Normally I wouldn’t be the biggest fan of pairing fish and fruit together.
-If you’re like me you then you like to keep the sweet and savory for separate courses, but this little combo works well.
+If you’re like me you then you like to keep sweet and savoury for separate courses, but this little combo works well.
 You’ve got to cook it on the barbecue though to get the smokey vibe going that complements the sweet monkfish and juicy mango.

-barbecued food of course needs some sort of marinade, dressing, or dipping sauce to smother over that beautifully charred flesh.
-For my monkfish and mango skewers I wanted something cooling, fresh, and citrusy to complement the charred, smoky flavour.
+barbecued food, of course, needs some sort of marinade, dressing, or dipping sauce to smother over that beautifully charred flesh.
+For my monkfish and mango skewers, I wanted something cooling, fresh, and citrusy to complement the charred, smoky flavour.

 For my dressing I just opened a tub of natural yoghurt and added some finely minced garlic, then I whirled in a couple of tablespoons of nutty tahini and sesame oil.
 The dressing is finished with a little lime and lots of freshly snipped chives for a slight onion kick.
 It’s a quick and delicious dressing that works for any fish you’ll be throwing on the barbie.